A CHEROKEE VACATION IS A RETURN TO NATURE AND THE SMOKY MOUNTAINS’ HERITAGE

 A few miles into the Park, horseback riding is available at the Smokemont Riding Stable.

-Cherokee’s Major Attractions
+Cherokee’s Attractions

 Oconaluftee Indian Village